front-commerce/developers.front-commerce.com/source/docs/magento1/installation.md

 2. Configuration and required

     ```
     composer config minimum-stability dev
     composer config repositories.front-commerce git https://gitlab.com/front-commerce/magento1-module-front-commerce.git
     composer config repositories.front-commerce-restful git https://github.com/PH2M/Magento-Extra-RESTful
     composer config http-basic.gitlab.com token $FC_GITLAB_TOKEN
     composer require front-commerce/magento1-module:"dev-master"
     ```

-### Install copy / past
+### Install directly in your magento app folder

 1. Clone or download https://gitlab.com/front-commerce/magento1-module-front-commerce.git
 2. Copy `app` directory and past it on your Magento root directory

 ## Configuration
 <blockquote class="note">
-If installation is successfully, you have new menu entry "Front-Commerce" and new Système > Configuration tab "Front-Commerce".
+If installation is successful, in Magento's administration panel, you will have a new entry "Front-Commerce" in the top menu and a new tab "Front-Commerce" in System > Configuration.
-If not, try to clear cache and reload ACL (logout / login)
 </blockquote>

 1. **Check install:**

      Go to admin menu entry Front-Commerce > Configuration.
-For help us to make all module configuration, you have an "Installer checker"
-    for check if all steps is OK.
+You should see an "Installer checker" that will ensure that everything is configured correctly in your shop.
+If it is the first time installing the module, most of the checks should be invalid.
+Please refer to the next steps to validate them.

 2. **Rest roles:**

   - Go to admin menu entry System > Web services > REST Roles
   - You need to have 3 roles, `Guest`, `Customer` and `Admin`.
-If don't, create it.
+If you don't, create them.
-  - Set all roles to access to all resources (Role API Resources tab > Resource Access "All").
-For more security, you can use Custom resource access and manually allow resource.
+  - Set all roles access to all resources (Role API Resources tab > Resource Access "All").

 3. **Rest Attribtes:**

   - Go to admin menu entry System > Web services > Rest Attributes
   - You can see 3 user type `Guest`, `Customer` and `Admin`.
   - Set all ACL attributes rules to all resource access (ACL Attribute Rules tab > Resource Access "All").
-For more security, you can use Custom resource access and manually allow resource.

 4. **Rest OAuth Consumer:**

   - Go to admin menu entry System > Web services > Rest OAuth Consumers
-  - Add New Oauth Consumers :
+  - Add New OAuth Consumer:
     - Name : `Front-Commerce`
     - Callback URL : `http://local.host` <- is useless but can't be empty

 5. **Admin user:**

   - Go to admin menu entry System > Persmissions > User
-  - Create new user
+  - Create new user (Only use for Front-Commerce, you never need to login with this account)
-    - User Name `Front-Commerce`
+    - User Name: `Front-Commerce`
-    - First Name `Front-Commerce`
+    - First Name: `Front-Commerce`
     - Last Name `Front-Commerce`
-    - Email : you choose
-    - Password : you choose
+    - Email: enter an administrator email
+    - Password: enter a password
-    - REST Role : Admin
+    - REST Role: Admin

 6. **Rest admin token:**

   - Go to admin menu entry Front-Commerce > Configuration
-  - Click on "Generate Token" link in installer checker section
+  - Click on "Generate Token" link in installer checker section (This should be the same key as `FRONT_COMMERCE_MAGENTO_ACCESS_TOKEN` and `FRONT_COMMERCE_MAGENTO_ACCESS_TOKEN_SECRET` in your Front-Commerce `.env`)

 7. **Magento core patch:**

-  Be sure Oauth Zend Patch is apply, for know that, this step need to be green on installer checker section.
-  If not :
+  If the OAuth Zend Patch is valid in the installer checker, please follow these steps:
   - Copy `fix-sort-params-core.patch` in root directory from module gitlab repo https://gitlab.com/front-commerce/magento1-module-front-commerce.git
   - Past it on your root Magento directory
   - Apply them `git apply fix-sort-params-core.patch`

-8. **URLS Settings:**
+8. **URLs Settings:**

-  - Go to System > Configuration > Front-Commerce General > URLS Settings
+  - Go to System > Configuration > Front-Commerce General > URLs Settings
-  - Add your Front-Commerce Front URL
+  - Add your Front-Commerce Front URL.
+In development environment, it should be `http://localhost:4000`.
+In production environment, it is the URL of your main store.

 9. **Cache Settings:**

   - Go to System > Configuration > Front-Commerce General > Cache Settings
-  - Add random Key (Same key then `FRONT_COMMERCE_CACHE_API_TOKEN` in your Front-Commerce `.env`)
+  - Add random Key (This should be the same key as `FRONT_COMMERCE_CACHE_API_TOKEN` in your Front-Commerce `.env`)

 10. **Front-Commerce secret key:**